iamcaoxu/ng2-pagination-module/README.md

         let count = state.pageCount;//the total number
         let pageNo = state.pageNo;//the page number to show let pageSize = state.pageSize; // the page size
-        //your code here to get pagination data with 'pageNo' and 'pageSize ' }</code></pre>
+        //your code here to get pagination data with 'pageNo' and 'pageSize' }</code></pre>